rahulpanwar75/ineuron_internship_project/README.md

 # ANALYZING GOOGLE APPS STORE
-A Dashboard was created by me in Power BI Desktop to showcase the  GOOGLE PLAYSTORE APPS , top and bottom items, category wise and apps-wise revenue analysis of various apps in different years.
+A Dashboard was created by me in Power BI Desktop to showcase the  GOOGLE PLAYSTORE APPS , analyzing the popularity in the apps, category wise and apps-wise revenue analysis of various apps in different years.
 It gives a detailed insight into the various trends.
 The data set was provided by ineuron to complete the project and extract various information from it.

 Problem Statement: Technology is the increasing need nowadays and used everywhere.
 One of the features of Technology is android.
 Which we all use in our daily life.
 Android is a mobile operating system based on a modified version of the Linux kernel and other open source software, designed primarily for touchscreen mobile devices such as smartphones and tablets.